 If you are looking into green building techniques, you are likely aware of the urgent need to reduce carbon emissions into the atmosphere.
 Straw does that two ways - by being a very energy-efficient wall, and secondly, its raw materials act as carbon storage.

 Homes built from Straw Bale Sips are straight, solid and beautiful

 Lastly, this generation is seeing a disturbing trend towards more respiratory illnesses, specifically a huge spike in reported cases of asthma.
 Indoor air quality is something we should spend a bit more time thinking about, and Straw Bale SIPS are big winners in that arena.
 Straw is a natural and non-toxic material; raw wood and concrete are equally benign, so this could be a good start to creating a healthy home.

-To read about how wood structures compare to steel & concrete for carbon footprint, see this article from the EcoHome Green Building Guides
+To read about choosing the right insulation, or natural insulation such as Hemp, how wood structures compare to steel & concrete for carbon footprint, or learn about Passive House prefab kit homes, visit the EcoHome Green Building guide.